jansilar/BeamFDM/README.md

 | $q(x)$ | external distributed load per unit length (N/m) |

 The equation is discretized using the **finite-difference method (FDM)**, leading to a **linear system of equations** with a **penta-diagonal coefficient matrix**.
-This represents the spatial coupling introduced by the fourth-order derivative.

 ---

-### Dynamic case — damped Euler–Bernoulli beam equation
+### Dynamic case — Euler–Bernoulli beam equation including damping and inertia

 The time-dependent simulation solves the **dynamic form** of the Euler–Bernoulli beam equation, extended with **inertia** and **damping** terms: